steveloughran/kerberos_and_hadoop/sections/terrors.md

 # Tales of Terror

 The following are all true stories.
-We welcome more submissions of these stories, which will all be repeated anonymously.
+We welcome more submissions of these stories, especially covering the steps taken to determine what was wrong.

 ## The Zookeeper's Birthday Present